-- an injury such as a broken limb that creates a functional limitation
+- a healable injury such as a broken limb that creates a functional limitation

-Students can authorize the Access Advisors in RRU’s Accessibility Services department to receive or provide information with a third party by completing the Release of Information form.
+Students can authorize the Access Advisors in RRU’s Accessibility Services department to provide information to a third party outside of RRU by completing the Release of Information form.

-Also, be aware that the University’s Academic Regulations require undergraduate students to complete their degree program within five years and graduate students to complete their degree program within seven years of their program start date.
+Please be aware that the University’s Academic Regulations require undergraduate students to complete their degree program within five years and graduate students to complete their degree program within seven years of their program start date.
 Time spent on medical extensions, leaves or temporary withdrawal is included in the calculation of a student’s program completion time.
-Read more about this here.

 Academic and Physical Accommodations